Deploy a migration infrastructure

-In the Azure portal, they deploy a new Windows Server VM to the appropriate VNet.
+In the Azure portal, they deploy a new Windows Server VM to the appropriate virtual network.

-Now, they attach a new data disk to the VM.
-This disk contains the Active Directory database, and the sysvol share.
+They attach a new data disk to the VM.
+This disk contains the Active Directory database and the SYSVOL share.

-- The drive shouldn't be set to Read/Write for host caching.
+The disk shouldn't be set to read/write for host caching.
 Active Directory databases don't support this.

-After the disk is added, they connect to the VM over Remote Desktop, and open Server Manager.
+After the disk is added, they connect to the VM over Remote Desktop Services and open Server Manager.

-Then in File and Storage Services, they run the New Volume Wizard, ensuring that the drive is given the letter F: or above on the local VM.
+In File and Storage Services, they run the New Volume Wizard.
+They ensure that the drive is assigned the letter F or above on the local VM.

 In Server Manager, they add the Active Directory Domain Services role.
 Then, they configure the VM as a domain controller.

-Now, they update the custom DNS settings for each VNet with the appropriate domain controller for the VNet region.
+They update the custom DNS settings for each virtual network with the appropriate domain controller for the virtual network region.
 They include on-premises DCs in the list.

 Set up Active Directory

-Active Directory is a critical service in networking, and must be configured correctly.
-Contoso admins will build Active Directory sites for the Contoso datacenter, and for the EUS2 and CUS regions.
+Active Directory is a critical service for a network and must be configured correctly.
+Contoso admins will build Active Directory sites for the Contoso datacenter and for the